script3/stellar-turrets-docs/turret-hosts/reference-implementation.md

   When the dialog asks your for a value paste in a valid Stellar **secret key**.
   Most often this will be the secret key counterpart to your `TURRET_ADDRESS` but this isn't a requirement.
-This key is used to authenticate requests between your Buttflare and Serverless services, nothing else.
+This key is used to authenticate requests between your Cloudflare and Serverless services, nothing else.

 5. Whenever you need to redeploy the project in the future either run